AntonioDeFalco/SCEVAN/README.md

 ## Plot CNA heatmap with cell annotation (example)

 The plotCNA_withAnnotCells function generates a heatmap of the copy number profile for each cell, incorporating cell annotations as tracks.
+The metadata parameter is a data.frame, where row names represent cell names and columns contain annotations.
+Additionally, setting SUBCLONE = TRUE enables plotting the copy number profile specifically inferred for subclones.

 ```
 plotCNA_withAnnotCells(SampleName = "MGH106", metadata = pDataMGH, COLUMNS_TO_PLOT = c("cell.assignment", "GBM.type", "patient"), plotNAME = "MGH106_annot.png"